-Some of the phenomena are said to occur in parts of the Abbey that are not open to the public, and include doors opening and closing of their own accord in one particular room.
+Some of the phenomena are said to occur in parts of the Abbey that are not open to the public, and include disembodied footsteps, and doors opening and closing of their own accord in one particular room.
+The Duke and Duchess informed Peter Underwood that something unseen touched their faces as they lay in bed.

 This is sometimes attributed to the ghost of a black servant murdered by burglars in centuries past.
 Another phantom, believed to be either a monk or servant, has been reported in the Butler's Pantry.